Missouri Elder Law: Legal Help in Branson and Springfield

 What Is the Purpose of an Elder Lawyer?

 So what is elder law?
 It’s many things!
-Estate planning, Medicaid planning, advance directives, protecting assets and more.
-It’s a very broad term and it covers many legal issues which encompass the aging process.
+Estate planning, Medicaid planning, advance directives, protecting assets, and more.
+Elder Law is a broad concept that covers many legal issues within the aging process.
 It’s an important subject for all of us, but it’s especially critical for those who are concerned about how to pay for the rising costs of nursing home care.

 DISABILITY PLANNING IS AN IMPORTANT PART OF ELDER LAW

 What will happen if you become disabled?
 Who will pay your bills, advocate with your insurance company, or protect your assets?
 Who will make your healthcare decisions?
 Will a court or doctor make these decisions?
-Disability planning is a consideration when our elder lawyers help clients with what we call crisis planning; including power of attorney.
+Executing strong power of attorney documents and keeping them updated is a crucial part of disability planning that can make crisis medicaid planning possible, if needed.

 The reality is this: if you do not have validly executed documents in place providing the answers to these questions, you will no longer be in control when you become disabled.
 By executing power of attorney and other crucial documents, you will remain in control through those people you hand-select to be your advocates during a time of disability.